-Smooth, firm skin and healthy joints are signs of vitality worth caring for at every stage of life.
-The secret to maintaining them is structural protein, whose natural production in the body declines with age.
-Fortunately, properly selected collagen in food can effectively support its regeneration.
+Smooth, firm skin and healthy joints are signs of vitality worth maintaining at every stage of life.
+The secret to their maintenance is structural protein, whose natural production in the body decreases with age.
+Fortunately, properly selected collagen in food can effectively support its reconstruction.

 What is collagen in food?

-When searching for reliable sources of this important protein, you might wonder where collagen is found in food?
+When looking for reliable sources of this important protein, one might wonder where collagen is found in food.
 It comes exclusively from animal tissues and provides amino acids such as glycine, proline, and hydroxyproline, which are essential for the body's own collagen synthesis.
-Eating collagen-rich foods provides ready-made "building blocks" that support tissue regeneration and maintain its structural integrity .
-This directly translates to their strength and elasticity.
+Therefore, consuming collagen-rich products provides ready "building blocks" that support the regeneration and maintenance of structural integrity of tissues.
+This directly translates into their strength and elasticity.

-The function of collagen is to provide tissues with tensile strength and maintain their proper structure.
-With age, after the age of 25, the body's natural production of this protein systematically declines.
-This leads to wrinkles, loss of skin firmness, and weakened joints, making them more susceptible to pain.
-A diet rich in natural sources of collagen can help slow down these processes, providing the nutrients needed to rebuild and maintain a youthful appearance and physical fitness.
+The function of collagen is to provide tissues with resistance to stretching and to maintain their proper structure.
+With age, already after the age of 25, the natural production of this protein in the body systematically decreases.
+This leads to the formation of wrinkles, loss of skin firmness, as well as weakening of joint condition and increased susceptibility to pain.
+A diet rich in natural sources of collagen can help slow down these processes by providing the ingredients needed to rebuild and maintain a youthful appearance and physical fitness.

 Which products contain the most collagen?

-As mentioned earlier, the richest sources of collagen are animal products, especially those containing large amounts of connective tissue.
-The top sources include:
+As mentioned earlier, the richest sources of collagen are animal products, especially those that contain large amounts of connective tissue.
+The leaders include:

 -